The Pop Tech Institute

 How does The Pop Tech Institute spend its money?

 The Pop Tech Institute directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to The Pop Tech Institute tax-deductible?